Nadeem743894/Datacentric/README.md

 ### [Evaluation and Reporting](/docs/6.InterpretationAndReporting/README.md)

-- [ ] Develop [notebook code](./code/notebooks/6.EvaluationAndReporting/6.1-me1xxx-evaluation-example.ipynb) for evaluation and reporting.
+- [x] Develop [notebook code](./code/notebooks/6.EvaluationAndReporting/6.1-me1xxx-evaluation-example.ipynb) for evaluation and reporting.
 Name each notebook with the following format:

   `<step>-<me1xxx>-<description>.ipynb`, e.g. `6.1-me1tjr-results-reporting.ipynb`

 - [x] Move reusable code into a callable module in [this directory](./code/src/EvaluationAndReporting/).
-- [ ] Identify stakeholders and the required reports and dashboards.
+- [x] Identify stakeholders and the required reports and dashboards.
 These can be listed [here](/docs/6.InterpretationAndReporting/Stakeholders.md).
 - [ ] Build a dashboard with the [plotly templates](./code/dashboard/) and [guidance](/docs/Guidance/Dashboarding.md).
-- [ ] Extract required content from [docs folder](/docs/) for your agreed reporting format (AMRC technical report, presentation etc.).
+- [x] Extract required content from [docs folder](/docs/) for your agreed reporting format (AMRC technical report, presentation etc.).
-- [ ] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and ensure it is an accurate reflection of the data used in the project.
+- [x] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and ensure it is an accurate reflection of the data used in the project.
-- [ ] Have you successfully met the business objectives?
+- [ x] Have you successfully met the business objectives?
 Document the [insights and actions](/docs/6.InterpretationAndReporting/ActionsAndInsights.md) that can result from this work.
 - [ ] What are the [lessons learned](/docs/6.InterpretationAndReporting/LessonsLearned.md) from this work.
 - [ ] If there is no deployment required, complete the [closure form](/docs/0.ProjectManagement/ClosureReport.md).
 - [ ] If required, complete the TMG Project Completion Gate.